-Making the days between Thanksgiving and Christmas Eve work for you, rather than against you.
+Making the days between Thanksgiving and Christmas Eve work for you.

 How are your pants fitting these days?
 The change of weather and the beginning of the holiday season can sidetrack the eating habits of the best of us — even registered dietitians.
 With the upcoming weeks being centered around indulgent food, focus on moving your body more.
 Pivoting your attention can be the unsung hero of the holiday season.

-Here are our Living Well Eating Smart Wellness Teams’ tips for making the 28 days between Thanksgiving and the Christmas holiday great for your health, stress levels and waistline.
+Here are our Living Well Eating Smart Wellness Teams’ tips for making the 28 days between Thanksgiving and the Christmas holiday great for your health, stress level and waistline.

 #1.
 Get Outside

 It may be getting colder and getting dark earlier…but you still have days of sunlight to warm you up when you bundle in layers and head outside.
 Whether taking a slow stroll, snowshoeing after the first snowfall or adventuring a snowy run, the crisp, fresh air and vitamin tree, will do your body, sanity and soul good!